Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: This sentence got me a bit confused: “Here, H denotes the number of interaction heads...”

-(Analogous to multi-head attention, in our context, this can be interpreted as H different consumer types with different tastes.
-The h-th row of W^1 represents the h-th taste vector.....
-We use matrix W^1 to compact the notation.)

-A: Each row of $W^1$ represents a specific mapping at index h, so W^1 provides H variety of mappings, which are then aggregated by the sum over $Z_h^1$.
-This is indeed training each of the h-th mapping, and the notion $W^1$ provides a clean representation of the H-head linear mapping.
+A: Analogous to multi-head attention, in our context, this can be interpreted as H different consumer types with different tastes.
+The h-th row of W^1 represents the h-th taste vector, which can map the input with various preferences.
+Thus, W^1 provides H variety of mappings, which are then aggregated by the sum over $Z_h^1$.
+This is indeed training each of the h-th mapping, and we use matrix W^1 to compact the notation.

 > Q: Section “4.1 Residual Connection for Large Choice Sets” is quite confusing